This is where you can find all the wood pergola plans in one place!

 Here, the arbour pergola plans are used as a garden arch over steps.
 It is set in raised beds and has climbing plants growing up the trellis.

 The seated arbour plans can be made in two different styles, the first having a beautiful, curved main rafter, the second with very easy to build straight rafters.
 Unlike the arbour above, both of these designs have an integral seat.

-All of the plans come with free rafter tail template to suit the pergola design.
+All of the wood pergola plans come with free rafter tail template to suit the pergola design you're after.